Sign Up

 A medication aide can give prescription medications using the following methods of administration.

-• Drops to the eye, ear, or nose
+• Drops to the eye, ear, or nose (ORC 4723.67, 2025; OAC 4723-27-02, 2025).

-• Inhalants delivered by inhalers, nebulizers, or aerosols when using a single dose of a fixed, pre-measured dose (ORC 4723.67, 2016; OAC Rule 4723-27-02, 2014).
+• Inhalants delivered by inhalers, nebulizers, or aerosols when using a single dose of a fixed, pre-measured dose (OAC 4723-27-02, 2025).

-A certified medication aide cannot give an as-needed medication (PRN) until after a nurse assesses the resident.They can split pills if the prescription requires the pill to be split, but the medication aide cannot split pills for the purpose of changing the dose being given.
-An example of this situation would be if the doctor wrote a new prescription for a lower dose of the same drug.
-The decision to split a pill to meet the new prescription dose requires nursing judgment and medication dose calculation, so the medication aide has to wait for the new dose to be dispensed (ORC 4723.67, 2016).
+A certified medication aide cannot give an as-needed medication (PRN) until after a nurse assesses the resident.
+They can split pills if the prescription requires the pill to be split, but the medication aide cannot split pills for the purpose of changing the dose being given.
+An example of this situation would be if the prescriber wrote a new prescription for a lower dose of the same drug.
+The decision to split a pill to meet the new prescription dose requires nursing judgment and medication dose calculation, so the medication aide has to wait for the new dose to be dispensed (ORC 4723.67, 2025).

-A certified medication aide cannot give:
+A certified medication aide cannot give (ORC 4723.67, 2025; OAC 4723-27-02, 2025):

-• Medications requiring dosage calculation, including inhalants delivered by inhalers, nebulizers, or aerosols
+• Medications requiring dosage calculation, including inhalants delivered by inhalers, nebulizers, or aerosols.

-• Medications that are not approved drugs
+• Medications that are not approved drugs.

-Certified medication aides cannot:
+Certified medication aides cannot (OAC 4723-27-02, 2025):

-• Receive, transcribe, or alter medication orders
+• Receive, transcribe, or alter medication orders.

-• Give medications to a person other than a resident of a nursing home or residential care facility
+• Give medications to a person other than a resident of a nursing home or residential care facility.

-• Give any medication without the task having been delegated by a nurse
+• Give any medication without the task having been delegated by a nurse.

-• Give medications to pediatric residents (OAC Rule 4723-27-02, 2014)
+• Give medications to pediatric residents.

 A certified medication aide must always show their title when giving medications.
 They are responsible for demonstrating competence and accountability.
 They are also responsible for maintaining knowledge of their responsibilities and accountability.

 Documentation of the medication has to be done immediately after giving the medication.
-This documentation must include the name of the medication, dose, route, date and time, the certified medication aide’s name, or refusal of the resident to take the medication.
+This documentation must include the name of the medication, dose, route, date and time, the certified medication aide's name, and/or refusal of the resident to take the medication.
 Most medication administration records (MAR) contain all this information.

-• Right Resident.
-Are you giving the medication to the person it was prescribed for?
+• Right Resident: Are you giving the medication to the person it was prescribed for?

-• Right medication.
-Is the medication you are giving the correct medication?
+• Right Medication: Is the medication you are giving the correct medication?
 Check the name on the medication label.
 Is it the name of the medication on the prescription or order?
 What should you do if the name is not the same?

-• Right time.
-Is it time to give this medication?
+• Right Time: Is it time to give this medication?
 Medication should be given on time.
-“On time” means that the medication should be given within one hour before to one hour after the scheduled time.
+"On time" means that the medication should be given within one hour before to one hour after the scheduled time.
 Be careful to give at the right time of day.
 Is the medication supposed to be given in the morning or at night?
-It is easy to give a medication ordered for 9 in the evening at 9 in the morning.
+It is easy to give a medication ordered for nine in the evening at nine in the morning.
 Some medications must be given at specific intervals.
 You may not rearrange the schedule for these medications for the convenience of the staff or resident.

-• Right route.
-Make sure that oral medications are swallowed, eye drops are dropped into the eye, and ear medications are administered in the ear.
+• Right Route: Make sure that oral medications are swallowed, eye drops are dropped into the eye, and ear medications are administered in the ear.

-• Right documentation.
-You must document on the MAR immediately after giving each resident their medication, including PRN medications, why they are given, and the resident's response.
+• Right Documentation: You must document on the MAR immediately after giving each resident their medication, including PRN medications, why they are given, and the resident's response.
 Be sure to document missed medications correctly.

 Medical Errors